hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance.md

 * ABFS with HNS enabled (HNS provides a file system, with hierarchy and ACLs required for secure clusters)
 * With WASB, there are no OAuth tokens involved.
 Access keys are used.
     * Anyone with HDFS access can access all the files.

-### You have tried creating a secure cluster unsuccessfully a few times, how to get there faster?
-* For domain join issues, spin up a Ubuntu VM and domain join the VM using this [documentation](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/DomainJoinIssues.md)

 ### Performance impact
 * Ranger authorizer will evaluate all Ranger policies for that service for each request